alicelilywang/ft_debut/README.md

 10. How do the internships work?
 Is it mandatory that you have to reach a certain level before leaving on an internship or can you validate it anytime you find one?

-Once a student reaches the first third of their learning experienc (ie. at least level 7 on the curriculum), they are encouraged to find an internship through networking with companies through get-togethers, hackathons and conferences in order to advance their curriculum.
+Once a student reaches the first third of their learning experience (ie. at least level 7 on the curriculum), they are encouraged to find an internship through networking with companies through get-togethers, hackathons and conferences in order to advance their curriculum.
 However, if a student feels ready, they have the freedom to find an internship on their own accord and leave at any time.
 Experiencing company projects in a workplace environment helps students acquire essential skills to implement in their future programming jobs.

 11. How does 42 help you adapt to a work place?